-First impressions often determine your success.
+First impressions can often determine your success.
 Make the best possible first impression through your appearance, behavior, and timeliness.
-You have been asked for an interview because you possess the basic qualifications for the job, such as education and work experience.
-During the interview, employers will look observe candidates for qualities such as honesty, credibility, intelligence, competence, enthusiasm, spontaneity, friendliness, and likeability.
-You can communicate these messages through the following non-verbal behaviors:
+You can communicate additional positive messages through the following non-verbal behaviors:

 - A firm handshake

-- Sitting up straight with a slight forward lean toward the interviewer
+- Sitting up straight and/or with a slight forward lean toward the interviewer

 Close the Interview

 Interviewers normally initiate the close by standing, shaking hands, and/or thanking you for coming to the interview.
 At this point, if not prior, they should discuss timelines and next steps.
 Should they not do this, you may ask.
 Below are examples of questions you may ask during the close as well.

 - Based on our meeting today, do you think I’m a good fit for the position?
 (This gives you a chance to address any issues or concerns they may have had that you weren’t able to address).